 Gold is the piece’s dominant theme, urged into place by the hands of Benvenuto Cellini, an Italian goldsmith, sculptor, and all-round creative genius.
 Few of his works have survived, but the Saliera is one of them.

-Cellini completed his salt cellar in 1543 as a commission for Francis I, King of France.
+Cellini completed the salt cellar in 1543 as a commission for Francis I, King of France.

-Later that century, King Charles IX made a gift of it to Archduke Ferdinand II of Tyrol around the time of the former’s marriage to the latter’s niece, Elisabeth of Austria (the daughter of the Habsburg emperor, Maximilian II, who was Ferdinand’s older brother).
+Later that century, King Charles IX made a gift of the work to Archduke Ferdinand II of Tyrol around the time of the former’s marriage to the latter’s niece, Elisabeth of Austria (the daughter of the Habsburg emperor, Maximilian II, who was Ferdinand’s older brother).

-I sincerely hope Ferdinand’s wedding gift to the pair was more than a voucher for a Paris spa or there might have been some tension at family reunions.
+I sincerely hope Ferdinand’s wedding gift to the pair was more than a voucher for a Paris spa or family reunions might have been awkward.

-The Archduke was a noted sponsor of the arts and architect of the prestigious Schloss Ambros collection that later passed into the hands of the KHM.
+The Archduke was actually a noted sponsor of the arts and built the prestigious Schloss Ambros collection that later passed into the hands of the KHM.

-The story does not end there, though.
+(The story does not end quite there, though.
 The Saliera actually fell victim to an opportunistic theft in 2003.
-Fortunately for us, a contrite thief led police to its whereabouts just under three years later.
+Fortunately for us, a contrite thief led police to its whereabouts just under three years later.)

 How to get to the Saliera